Farmington, Washington County, Wisconsin

 Farmington is a town in Washington County, Wisconsin, United States.
-The population was 3,239 at the 2000 census.
+The population was 3,645 at the 2020 census.
 The unincorporated communities of Boltonville, Cheeseville, Fillmore, and Orchard Grove are located in the town.
 The unincorporated community of Saint Michaels is also located partially in the town.

 Geography

 Farmington is located in the Kettle Moraine region of Wisconsin, home to unique geographical features formed by the Laurentide Ice Sheet, a massive glacier that covered much of Canada and the northern United States during the prehistoric Wisconsin glaciation.
 The town contains many kames, eskers, drumlins, kettles, rivers, and streams created by the glacier.

 The north branch of the Milwaukee River flows through the town, as do Stony Creek and Wallace Creek.
 The town's lakes, including Ehne Lake, Erler Lake, Green Lake, Lake Twelve, and Miller Lake, were are kettle lakes, created by the glaciers.

-According to the United States Census Bureau, the town has a total area of 36.7 square miles (95.0 km^{2}), of which, 36.4 square miles (94.2 km^{2}) of it is land and 0.3 square miles (0.8 km^{2}) of it (0.82%) is water.
+According to the United States Census Bureau, the town has a total area of 36.7 square miles (95.0 km^{2}), of which 36.4 square miles (94.2 km^{2}) is land and 0.3 square mile (0.8 km^{2}) (0.82%) is water.